Henry de Beaumont: Service with Edward Balliol and later career

 He made stoutly, and therin lay.

-Even so, the hold of the disinherited lords was no more certain than before.
-By September 1334 Edward Balliol, faced with a full-scale revolt, sent urgent appeals to England for yet more assistance.
-To make matters even worse his followers, who had been brought together by greed for land, were driven apart by the very same greed.
-In a dispute over the estates of Alexander de Mowbray, killed at Annan in 1332, Balliol was unwise enough to quarrel with Beaumont who, in the fashion of Achilles, withdrew from Court in a fit of pique, to Dundarg.

-Balliol's regime collapsed, and for the second time in his career, he fled across the border.
-Beaumont, in the meantime, was besieged in Dundarg by Sir Andrew de Moray of Avoch and Bothwell, the new Guardian of Scotland.
+Despite the successive military victories, Balliol and his supporters position was weakened when they came into conflict on a dispute over the estates of Alexander de Mowbray.
+Alexander's brother, John Mowbray had been killed at Annan in 1332; Beaumont, Strathbogie, and Richard Talbot wished to exclude Alexander from his brother's inheritance and instead let it pass to his nieces.
+Balliol initially favoured Mowbray's claims, causing Beaumont to retire to his lands in Buchan in defiance.
+He soon was besieged in Dundarg by Sir Andrew de Moray of Avoch and Bothwell, the new Guardian of Scotland.
 Under continual attack, and running short of supplies, he was compelled to surrender on 23 December 1334.
 After a brief imprisonment, he was ransomed and returned to England in time for the summer campaign of 1335.
 When he came back to Scotland it is uncertain if he ever saw Buchan again.
 Dundarg was destroyed for the second and last time in its history.